How to nail your open home

 But now, they’re about to get up close and personal with the real thing.
 What if the potential buyer takes one look at your lovely but slightly run down home, puts it in reverse and heads straight back out?
 What if all they see are the tiny flaws, like a bathroom that’s too small, instead of the potential for a true dream house?

 How can a seller improve their chances of a prospective buyer falling in love with their home and making them want to make it their own?

-Ryan Thomas, a Sales Agent from Independent Property Group’s Woden Office, shares his experience, top tips and advice for sellers preparing for the vital open home stage of the sales process.
+Mark Wolens, Principal of Independent's Woden Office, shares his experience, top tips and advice for sellers preparing for the vital open home stage of the sales process.
 And hopefully, to help sellers find their happily ever after!

-Ryan, you’re an open home specialist.
+Mark, you’re an open home specialist.
 What’s the best way to get people there?

 You need to start with your advertisement of the home.
 If the photos make the rooms look dark, or clutter in them makes it look messy and small, you’re going to get fewer people taking the time to give your home a chance.
 Your agent will help you with what the advertisement should say, but it needs to be highly engaging and point out the feature of the property that will best suit your intended purchaser.
 If you’re primarily marketing to downsizers, focus on the lifestyle locations nearby, not how great the backyard is for toddlers.
 Once your advertisement is at its best, get it out there!
 You want to maximise the number of people seeing your profile.
 I suggest you:

 - Get professional photos taken.

 - Tailor your advertisement blurb to suit your target buyer.

 - Advertise online at Allhomes, Domain and realestate.com.au.